teamoo/soundcloud2applemusic/README.md

 Based on https://github.com/simonschellaert/spotify2am

 In order to make the script work you need to insert your personal Cookie, Xsid and Guid, which can be retrieved as stated in step 3. in the original repo: https://github.com/simonschellaert/spotify2am

+In addition to that, you need to register a new app here and copy your ID/secret into the script in http://soundcloud.com/you/apps/new